Troon: Economic growth

 From 1812 Troon was the terminus of the Kilmarnock and Troon Railway, a horse-drawn railway connecting it to the duke's coal mines around Kilmarnock.
 This was not licensed for passengers, a minor technicality evaded by weighing those wishing to travel and charging them freight rates.
 Troon (old) railway station was one of the first passenger stations in Scotland, formed in 1839 when the Kilmarnock and Troon Railway was upgraded to run steam locomotives as part of the Glasgow, Paisley, Kilmarnock and Ayr Railway.
 The town is now served by Troon railway station.

 Troon is the birthplace of C. K. Marr, who left a fund to the people of Troon which was used to construct Marr College, the town's secondary school.

 The artist's impression and the theoretical master plan for Troon that the Duke of Portland had drawn up was almost on as grand a scale, relative to its size, as that of Edinburgh's New Town.
 The broad streets with a grid network and ample space for civic amenities created for a thriving community built around the industry of the harbour.
 Troon's prosperity allowed this confident plan to be proposed.
 The drawing shows two spires, the taller spire was of that proposed by Troon Parish Church.
 Although the new building was erected in 1895 the spire was never completed.
-To the right a smaller spire indicates Portland Street United Free Church, which sat behind where WH Smith is today.
+To the right a smaller spire indicates Portland Street United Free Church.